Mayor

 Current Office Holder

-Joe Cappuzzello was appointed Director of Public Service in November of 2020.
+Joe Cappuzzello was appointed Director of Public Service in November 2020.

 Joe is a Youngstown, Ohio native that has lived in Salem since 1985.
 He graduated from Youngstown State University with a Bachelor’s Degree in Accounting.
 Joe is a Certified Public Accountant & Certified Fraud Examiner and has spent his business career in Accounting, Finance and Management.